 An excellent restaurant in the nearby village of Pierre-Perthuis.

 Cruising past meadows with grazing herds of white cattle we arrive at Asnois (pop’ 121).
 The afternoon guided tour is to nearby village of Tannay to les caves tannaysiennes to sample their excellent Pinot noir, Chardonnay, and Melon wines.

 Today our cruise along the Nivernais takes us to the old regional centre of Clamecy. (pop’ 4500) Take a walk into Clamecy with winding cobbled streets and magnificent 16c church St Martin.
 Clamecy was also the seat of the bishop of Bethlehem for 600 years and a centre of logging for 400, now a picturesque town with museum, interesting shops, and restaurants.

 The town's old staging inn where once post arrived by carriage and passengers rested dined.
 Now a classic French restaurant with a relaxed atmosphere and extensive wine list.

 We depart at 9am and descend the town lock onto the river Yonne and then again onto the Nivernais Canal, the morning cruise takes us past the limestone cliffs of Basville and a 15c fortifed farm.
 After stopping for lunch we continue to our destination of the day Lucy-sur-Yonne (pop’ 151) with 11c church, river, and mill pond nearby.

 We take an afternoon guided tour to the 12c chateau castle Druyes once home Peter II of Courtenay, Emperor of Constantinople, and his wife Matilda, Countess of Nevers, Auxerre and Tonnerre.

-Our chef prepares a delicious three course dinner
+Our chef prepares a delicious gourmet dinner

 complemented by Premier-Cru wine of the region.